On Enumerating Short Projected Models: Preliminaries

-The clause \nolinebreak \(D\) is determined by a sequence of resolution steps, which can be read off either the trail or the \emph{implication graph}, which is defined as follows.
+Literals occurring before the first decision are assigned exclusively by unit propagation at decision level zero.
+A propagated literal is annotated with its reason, as in \(\propagated{\ell}{C}\), and assigned at the current decision level \(\level(I)\).
+The trail can be represented graphically by the \emph{implication graph} which is defined as follows.
 Decision literals are represented as nodes on the left and annotated with their decision level.
 Propagated literals are internal nodes with one incoming arc originating from each node representing a literal in their reason.
 A conflict is represented by the special node \nolinebreak \(\kappa\) whose incoming arcs are annotated with the conflicting clause.

 \begin{example}[Trail and implication graph] Consider the formula